FITing-Tree: A Data-aware Index Structure: Cost Model

 The first term is a pessimistic bound on the storage cost of the tree (leaf + internal nodes using 8 byte keys/pointers), while the second term represents the added metadata about each segment (i.e., each segment has a starting key, slope, and pointer to the underlying data, each 8 bytes).

-Therefore, similar to the cost model presented for lookups, the smallest error threshold that satisfies a given storage budget $S_{req}$ (given in bytes) is given by the following expression where again $E$ represents a set of all possible error values (e.g., $E = \{10,100,1000\}$).
+Therefore, the smallest error threshold that satisfies a given storage budget $S_{req}$ (given in bytes) is given by the following expression where again $E$ represents a set of all possible error values (e.g., $E = \{10,100,1000\}$).

-As we show in our experiments, our cost model is accurately able to estimate the size of an \system{} over real-world datasets, providing DBAs with a valuable way to balance performance (i.e., latency) with the storage footprint of an \system{}.
+As we show in Section~\ref{sec:experiments:cost_model}, our cost model can accurately estimate the size of a \system{} over real-world datasets, providing DBAs with a valuable way to balance performance (i.e., latency) with the storage footprint of a \system{}.